-An hour walk up a steep drainage east takes us past Pine Creek, the alternate drainage to Reavis Creek, both emptying into the Salt River several miles to the north, and we are at the final ascent up a steep incline to the lower peak of Mound Mountain.
+An hour walk up a steep drainage east takes us past Pine Creek, a parallel drainage to Reavis Creek, each ultimately emptying into Fish Creek and then the massive drainage of the Salt River several miles to the north, and we are at the final ascent up a steep incline to the lower peak of Mound Mountain.
 It greets me with an eerie silence.
 I am haunted.
 What is it I sense?
 A cool breeze blows across.
 I shiver.
 It is June?
-I walk the perimeter, and gather myself beneath a Cedar, an ancient Cedar tree in the center.
-It has seen centuries, yet lunch is my reflex.
+I walk the perimeter, and gather myself beneath a Juniper, an ancient Juniper tree in the center.
+It has seen centuries, yet lunch is my only reflex.
 I intended to stay the night.
 Things have changed.
 My motive has been rendered moot, it seems as of this very moment, and the morning that has preceded.
 Perhaps my welcome, my quest, is behind me?

 After lunch I descend back to Reavis Ranch.
 I retreat.
-A comfort zone for me, this is where I first discovered the Superstitions, after 15 miles walking in from the north, many years ago.
+A comfort zone for me, this is where I first discovered the Superstitions, after a 15 mile hike in from the north, many years ago.
 An old apple orchard endures, planted by a farmer in the 1800’s, by the name of Reavis.
 A legacy to which we fail, fail miserably to fulfill.
 It is a happy place.
 It is still a happy place.
 I have discovered so much here.

-This morning, Circlestone came to meet me, a welcome.
-She opened herself to me in the most personal way possible.
+That morning, Circlestone came to meet me, to welcome me personally.
+She opened herself to me intimately.
 She came to greet me.
 I came to see, and she let me in.
 She is the bear.